Where we work

 The Columbia River Gorge has multiple hikes and waterfalls within a 30-45 minute drive of downtown Portland.
-Portland's Forest Park is one of the largest urban forests in the United States with more than 80 miles of trails, fire lanes and forest roads.
+Portland's Forest Park is one of the largest urban forests in the United States with more than 80 miles of trails, fire lanes and forest roads,

 Portland is one of the most bicycle-friendly cities in the country.
 There are several bike routes outlined in the city with bicycle lanes painted on the roads.
 Many employees commute to the hospital by bicycle.
-OHSU gives a discount on parking if you ride your bicycle to work a certain number of times.
+OHSU gives you a discount on your parking if you ride your bicycle to work a certain number of times.

 Portland has a very active music scene with performances in a wide range of venues, from coffee shops to large stadiums and concert halls.

 Mt.
 Hood is an hour and a half east of Portland by car.
 Its peak is approximately 11,250 feet high, and the season extends from November to April every year.
-Other winter alpine activities within driving distance exist in Bend and our neighboring state of Washington.

 Travel to other cities

-Other great things about Portland
+Other good things about Portland

 - Best eating destination (Food Network)